MemphisMeng/Blackjack/README.md

 Please make your bet.

 ## Rules
 Most details are based on the specifications published on the blackboard.
-Based on the our understanding towards the requirements and our research of the game, we simply define the deal
+Based on the our understanding towards the requirements and our research of the game, we simply define that whoever that has the most money at present is the dealer/banker at the current stage.
+But we also provide a chance to the new dealer, asking him/her wherther or not willing to be the dealer.
+If no, we just move
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2Nzk5ODU0MSwxOTg4MDI5MTc0XX0=
+eyJoaXN0b3J5IjpbLTI5ODk0NjkwMSwxOTg4MDI5MTc0XX0=
 -->